 NOW AVAILABLE for 20 states with free shipping: Add one of our native plant collections to your garden to help save birds, bees, butterflies, and more!

-Across a beautiful mosaic of diverse beliefs and denominations, many places of worship share a deep spiritual commitment to steward the Earth in responsible and life-sustaining ways.
+Across a beautiful mosaic of diverse beliefs, denominations, and geographies, many places of worship share a deep spiritual commitment to steward the Earth in responsible and life-sustaining ways.

 Sacred Grounds™ congregations go a step further, and not only sustain National Wildlife Federation Certified Wildlife Habitat® spaces on their communal property, but also engage their congregants in creating habitat at home while advancing faith stewardship practices community-wide.

 Places of worship have found tangible benefits to becoming a Sacred Grounds™ congregation, such as: